lotus-NLS/Jaguar/readme.md

 Returns: Functions must either return the type they hint at or raise an Error (Returning and raising are mutually exclusive).

-- All functions returns must be type labeled if they return anything but None
-  - Functions without a type hint are implicitly understood as returning None
+- All functions returns must be type labeled if they return anything but None; Functions without a type hint are implicitly understood as returning None
-  - Functions that return cannot be explictly type hinted

-- Return : Returning the correct type given correct arguments is responsibility of responder (callee)
+- Return : Returning the correct type, given correct arguments is responsibility of callee
-  - Guarantee in every function definition: Returns an object of the type it hints.
+  - Guarantee in every function definition: Returns an object of the type it hints or raises Exception
-  - Assume in every function call: Function returns an object of the type it hints.
+  - Assume in every function call: Function returns an object of the type it hints or raises Exception

 #### For classes
 All class attributes must be type hinted.
 Init must guarantee fulfilling the type hints after init finish and that type guaranteed must be upheld at any point after.

 - Guarantee at any point after `__init__` finished: Every class attribute fulfills its type hint
 - Assume at any point after `__init__`: Every attribute fulfills its type hint at any point after `__init__`.